Table of Contents

 Content, links, and RankBrain are the main factors determining how Google ranks your site.
 RankBrain involves machine learning.
-It is able to use observations to teach itself over time.
+It can use observations to teach itself over time.
 Because it is constantly getting better, search results also improve.
 If one URL is more relevant to the search user, it will get a better ranking.
 This means that the best thing you can do is improve your user experience and make sure your content is relevant.

 What About Engagement Metrics?

 Engagement metrics are often higher for sites with a higher ranking, but there is a lot of debate about whether this is due to causation or correlation.
-Engagement metrics include things like clicks on your listing in search results, your bounce rate, and the time spent on your pages.
+Engagement metrics include clicks on your listing in search results, your bounce rate, and the time spent on your pages.
 The bounce rate is the percentage of sessions where the viewer only checks out one page before leaving.

 Google has said that they use click data to adjust their SERPs.
 If most people click on the second result instead of the first result, Google will eventually switch the order of the results.
-This means that engagement metrics serve as fact-checkers for the search engines.
+This means that engagement metrics serve as fact-checkers for search engines.
 Crawlers can guess whether a page is relevant.
-Then, real visitors show Google which pages are actually relevant by clicking on them.
+Then, real visitors show Google which pages are relevant by clicking on them.
 If a page has a high bounce rate, it is probably not relevant for the searcher.

 Relevance means your business needs to match what the searcher wants.
 Meanwhile, distance involves your geo-location.
 Even though organic searches rarely broadcast this fact, they are generally influenced by the searcher’s location.
 Finally, Google wants to reward prominent businesses that are popular in the real world.
 They can tell if you have a well-known business by looking at your Google reviews and citations on other sites.
 In addition, Google will consider your other SEO techniques to determine your website’s position in a localized search.